AKS-Labs/CircleToSearch/README.md

 </div>

 ---
-# CircleToSearch

-**CircleToSearch** is an open-source Android application that brings the powerful "Circle to Search" feature to any Android device.
-It allows you to search for anything on your screen by simply drawing a circle around it.
+## 🎯 What is Circle To Search?

+Ever wanted to search for something you see on your phone screen? **Circle To Search** brings that power to your fingertips on *any* Android device.
+Simply draw a circle around what you're looking for, and instantly get results from your favorite search engine.

+Think of it as having Google Lens, Bing Visual Search, Yandex, and TinEye all in one place—and it works everywhere.

+---
 ## ✨ Features

 -   **Universal Compatibility**: Works on any Android device (Android 10+).